 Finishing the Smashed Pinto Beans

 I knew from experience that there was initially too much liquid to produce the desired consistency of the smashed beans.
 The reason that I use more liquid than I ultimately need, however, is that the beans need to stay submerged as they expand.
-I also knew from experience that I needed to remove about a cup of the liquid before I started smashing the beans.
-Once I started smashing, I couldn’t remove any more liquid, but I could always add some back!
-Also, I knew from experience that once the beans start to cool, they thicken considerably.

 I used my immersion blender to smash the beans.
 It worked perfectly!

-I ended up with amazingly delicious Mexican Smashed Pinto Beans.
-They’re incredible plain, with melted cheese on top, in quesadillas, or scooped up with tortilla chips.
+They’re awesome by themselves.
+They are also incredible with melted cheese on top, in quesadillas, or scooped up with tortilla chips.
 Yum!

-If you’d like other Cinco de Mayo Recipes, you should check out my Cinco de Mayo Recipe Roundup where you’ll find 39 of my and Grits and Pinecones incredible recipes.
+If you’d like other Cinco de Mayo Recipes, you should check out my Cinco de Mayo Recipe Roundup, where you’ll find 39 of my and Grits and Pinecones incredible recipes.

 Instant Pot Mexican Smashed Pinto Beans